-3. Privacy, Confidentiality, Requests for No-University Action, and Related Reporting Responsibilities important to understand the different reporting responsibilities that university employees and campus and community resources have.
+3. Privacy, Confidentiality, Requests for No-University Action, and Related Reporting Responsibilities

+With respect to the university's processes and resources related to reports of Prohibited Title IX Sexual Harassment, it is important to consider the related issues of privacy and confidentiality.
+While these terms sound similar, they are distinct concepts.
+It is also important to understand the different reporting responsibilities that university employees and campus and community resources have.
 While all employees and resources are committed to respecting the privacy of all individuals involved in reports of Prohibited Title IX Sexual Harassment, only certain employees and resources (as identified in this Policy) are able to maintain confidentiality with respect to reports and information relating to Prohibited Title IX Sexual Harassment.